Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 The closest train station to Bosu Book Street is the Jagalchi station next to BIFF Square, which is quite far if you walk.

 I personally walked from BIFF Square, which took around 25 minutes.
-This was during the summer heat too, so bus is better here.
+This was during the summer heat too, so taking a bus is better here.

 By Bus